mxenabled/path-core/utilities/README.md

-# Path Utilities
+# Utilities

-Standalone utility classes used by the Path SDK and Accessors
+A subproject containing standalone utility classes used by the Path SDK and Accessors

 ### Truly common utility